W Aquilae: Variability

+In 1893, Leo Anton Carl de Ball announced that the then unnamed star was a variable star, whose brightness varied by at least one magnitude.
+It was listed with its variable star designation, W Aquilae, in Annie Jump Cannon's 1907 Second Catalogue of Variable Stars.

 W Aquilae is a variable whose brightness oscillates between magnitude +7.3 and +14.3 over a period of 490.43 days.
 In Mira variables (which are named after Mira, the prototype), this instability comes from pulsation in the stellar surface, causing changes in color and brightness.
 W Aquilae, a Mira variable, shows silicon monoxide maser emission.

 Companion

 A magnitude 14.8 companion has been detected 0.47" SW of W Aquilae.
 This is fainter than W Aquilae at minimum and corresponds to an absolute magnitude of +7.1.
 Although that absolute magnitude would correspond to a K4 main sequence star, a spectrum was classified as F5 or F8.
 The separation between the two stars is 160 AU.

 Planet X

 A 2014 study of W Aquilae and α Centauri with the ALMA array claimed to have accidentally detected a previously-unknown Solar System object.
 This received widespread press coverage as a potential discovery of planet X. The paper was withdrawn without being accepted for peer-reviewed publication.